ESMCI/cime/doc/source/index.rst

 :ref:`User's guide - Part 1 <users-guide1>`: basic use of the scripting infrastructure.

-:ref:`User's guide - Part 2 <users-guide2>`: porting, testing and CIME internals
+:ref:`User's guide - Part 2 <users-guide2>`: CIME internals, porting, testing and use cases

-:ref:`User's guide - Part 3 <users-guide3>`: advanced use of the scripting infrastructure.

 :ref:`Data Models <data-models>`: design and usage of the data models.